Reading time: 13 min.

 Stemoxydine shampoo

 Caffeine can do more for you than just wake you up in the morning; it can also stimulate your hair growth.
-Caffeine shampoo for hair loss is efficient on its own, but even more so when it joins forces with zinc and niacin to form phyto-caffeine.
+Caffeine shampoo for hair loss is efficient on its own, but it may be even more so when used alongside other ingredients, such as zinc and niacin.
+Formulas like these are sometimes known as phyto-caffeine.

 Recommended caffeine shampoo brand: Plantur 39 Phyto-Caffeine Shampoo for Fine, Brittle Hair